wandb/docs/docs/guides/hosting/operator.md

 ## Requirements to use the W&B Kubernetes Operator

 Please refer to the reference architecture for the [infrastructure requirements](./self-managed/ref-arch#infrastructure-requirements).
-In addition to them, you will need a valid W&B Server license.
+In addition to them, you need a valid W&B Server license.

 See [this](./self-managed/bare-metal) guide for a detailed explanation on how to set up and configure a self-managed installation.